Calgary Kangaroos

 The Calgary Kangaroos regular season consists of a series of home and away games between the three (3) Metro teams the Bears, Cowboys and Wolves.
 The Wolves team were created in 2015 owing to the growth of the club, and went on to win the Calgary Metro Championship in their inaugural year.
 During the season there are trips to Banff, Vancouver, Kelowna and Edmonton.
 The trip to Edmonton is to play for the Capitol Cup in addition to hosting the Stampede Cup locally.

 The Calgary Kangaroos are Canada's most successful football club having been a regular feature in the USAFL National Championships finals.
-The Roo's were Division Two runners up in 2008, and then went on to win back-to-back Division Two titles in 2009 and 2010, earning a Division One promotion.
+The Roos were Division Two runners up in 2008, and then went on to win back-to-back Division Two titles in 2009 and 2010, earning a Division One promotion.
 In 2011, Calgary played their way through to the Grand Final, but lost to a more accurate Denver 3.2.20 to 0.5.5.
 The less said about 2012 the better.
 In 2013, Calgary again played its way into the Division One Grand Final, being beaten by the home team, Austin Crows 4.2.26 to 4.1.25.

 In 2014, the Roos had 13 Canadian players selected to represent Team Canada in both the men's and women's competitions at the 2014 AFL International Cup in Melbourne, Australia.